christian-cell/Docker-and-kubernetes-php-apache-environment/README.md

 $ kubectl get svc

-copy external ip and pick in your browser
+copy external ip and PASTE in your browser